Arction/javascript-charts-performance-comparison-heatmaps/README.md

 - _CPU usage (%)_.
 Browser main thread CPU usage.
 Large values (> 50%) correspond to heavy power usage and less processing power for rest of the web page.
 When _CPU usage_ is near 100% the web page performance and interactivity starts to plummet.
 - _Maximum heat map data amount_.
 This is derived from _FPS_, it is the maximum data amount which can be maintained with > 10 FPS.

-The test _refresh rate_ was **every frame**, and _append rate_ **1 column every frame**.

-The following dashboards visualize the dynamic heat map benchmark results.
+The following charts visualize the performance of different libraries in increasingly heavy real-time heat map applications.

-The first line chart shows _FPS_ and second line chart _CPU usage_:

-Along X Axis the different tests (increasing data amount) are depicted.

-Y Axis corresponds to either _FPS_ or _CPU usage_.
-Higher Y location is always better in terms of performance.
-Line not appearing means that the test _failed_.

-The range of drawn line along X Axis defines the minimum valid range of dynamic heat map data amount which the JavaScript chart library is capable of handling.
-For example, _LightningChart JS v3.0_ is capable of handling at least 5000x5000 refreshing heat maps.

-The last bar chart shows _Maximum heat map data amount_ for each chart library.
+The last bar chart indicates the _Maximum heat map size_ where the library could function with satisfactory performance.
+For example, _LightningChart JS v.3.1_ performed well until 3000x3000 (refresh) and 14000x14000 (append).

 **Refreshing heat map results:**

+In these tests, all visible heat map data is updated as fast as possible.

 ![](fps-cpu_refresh_pc-highend.PNG)
 ![](fps10_refresh_pc-highend.PNG)

 **Appending heat map results:**

+In these tests, live data is streamed into the heat map and displayed as fast as possible.
+1 column is added between every refresh.

 ![](fps-cpu_append_pc-highend.PNG)
 ![](fps10_append_pc-highend.PNG)